victorb/atom-react-preview/README.md

 ## Known issues:

-* If you import other things in top of your component, like LESS/SASS styles, it'll break
+* If you import other things in top of your component, like LESS/SASS styles, it'll break ([Issue #1](https://github.com/VictorBjelkholm/atom-react-preview/issues/1))
-* You need to specify `'use babel'` in the top of the file
+* You need to specify `'use babel'` in the top of the file ([Issue #2](https://github.com/VictorBjelkholm/atom-react-preview/issues/2))
-* Doesn't load correctly when reloading window (opening/closing the panel solves this problem)
+* Doesn't load correctly when reloading window (opening/closing the panel solves this problem) ([Issue #3](https://github.com/VictorBjelkholm/atom-react-preview/issues/3))
-* The codebase is a mess, based on atom-html-preview and only got time for minor refactoring atm, will get to that
+* The codebase is a mess, based on atom-html-preview and only got time for minor refactoring atm, will get to that ([Issue #4](https://github.com/VictorBjelkholm/atom-react-preview/issues/4))

 ## Install: